Dennis Waterman: Personal life and death

 Waterman emigrated to Spain with his wife Pam in 2015 after New Tricks ended, living at a villa in La Manga, and playing golf at the La Manga Club.

-Waterman was banned from driving for three years in January 1991, following his second drunk-driving conviction in four years.
+Waterman was banned from driving for three years in January 1991, following his second drink driving conviction in four years.
 He was a fan of Chelsea F.C.
 His love of football was reflected in him being chosen to present Match of the Seventies from 1995 to 1996, a nostalgic BBC show celebrating the best football matches from the 1970s.

 In 2015, his friend of many years, George Cole, who had played Arthur Daley in Minder, died aged 90.
 Waterman delivered the eulogy at Cole's funeral on 12 August.

-Death

-Waterman died from lung cancer at his home in La Manga, Spain on 8 May 2022 at the age of 74.
+On 8 May 2022, Waterman died from lung cancer at his home on La Manga, Spain, aged 74.

 In popular culture

 Little Britain

-Waterman was caricatured by David Walliams in the radio and TV comedy series Little Britain, in sketches where he visits his agent, Jeremy Rent (played by Matt Lucas) looking for parts.
+Waterman was caricatured by David Walliams in the radio and TV comedy series Little Britain, in sketches where he visits his agent, Jeremy Rent (played by Matt Lucas), looking for parts.
 Most of the jokes in these sketches feature Waterman being extremely small, with common objects being made to appear massive in comparison.
 The Waterman caricature is offered, but always declines, respectable parts because he is not allowed to "write the theme tune, sing the theme tune" of the particular production.
 This running joke is based on Waterman having sung the theme tunes for at least four of the programmes in which he starred, namely Minder, Stay Lucky, On the Up and New Tricks.
 In November 2006, Waterman made a guest appearance in Comic Relief Does Little Britain Live, alongside the comedy character version of himself.